grimme-lab/qc2-teaching/doc/scf.rst

    2. Code up the nuclear repulsion energy in a separate ``subroutine``.
       Write the resulting energy in a meaningful way to the terminal.
-   3. Evaluate the Coulomb-law for the dihydrogen molecule at 1.4 Bohr distance and compare with your program.
+   3. Evaluate the Coulomb-law for the dihydrogen molecule at 1.4 Bohr distance and compare it with your program.
       Can you run your ``subroutine`` multiple times and get the same result?
 If not recheck your code.
    4. Check what happens if calculate the nuclear repulsion energy for